Impossibleclone/imposter/README.md

 How to run the REPL:

-it tokenize the input and prints the tokens.
+it tokenizes the input and prints the tokens.

 ```bash
 git clone https://github.com/impossibleclone/imposter.git